 An ISP should treat your traffic transparently and not care about its contents.
 There are ISPs out there, however, that will rate-limit (shape) certain traffic like NNTP (usenet) or P2P (torrents).
 So how do you find out if your ISP is doing this?

 There’s an application called ShaperProbe that will test this for you.
 It’s available for Windows, MAC, and Linux and it can detect if your ISP is shaping traffic or not.
 To give it a test run, I decided to install it on my Linux machine and check if Ziggo (my ISP) is shaping anything..here’s how to install it on Linux:

 First, we’ll download the source files.
 Now let’s extract it:

 Now let’s run it and see what happens:

-As you can see my ISP is not shaping anything.
+As you can see, my ISP is not shaping anything.
 Another cool method to test if your ISP is shaping is Glasnost.
-From their website you can test a number of different applications like bittorrent, NNTP or even Youtube:
+From their website, you can test some different applications like BitTorrent, NNTP, or even Youtube:

 How about your ISP?
 Is it limiting your traffic?